1005 N. Marion St.

 Cultivation of Marijuana Charges

-In 2017, the Marijuana Grow House Unit and Street Crime Unit of the Hillsborough County Sheriff Office have conducted more than 60 grow house bust operations.
+In 2017, the Marijuana Grow House Unit and Street Crime Unit of the Hillsborough County Sheriff’s Office conducted more than sixty (60) grow house bust operations.
 In many of these cases, the first indication that a criminal investigation has begun is when the officers come to the property with a search warrant to conduct the marijuana cultivation house raid.

 The State of Florida leads the nation in its harsh enforcement of marijuana laws for possession and cultivation of cannabis.
 In fact, Florida leads the nation in raids on indoor cannabis cultivation or marijuana hydroponic operations.

-Law enforcement officers devote tremendous resources to finding the small “grow houses” through sting operations.
-Many of these sting operations involving confidential informants or officers following people home from hydroponic gardening supply stores throughout the Tampa Bay area.
+Law enforcement officers devote tremendous resources to finding “grow houses” through sting operations.
+Many of these sting operations involve confidential informants or officers following people home from hydroponic gardening supply stores throughout the Tampa Bay area.

 Many law enforcement officers describe their sting operations as “fishing out of a barrel.”
-Grow house sting operations are ineffective because it targets only the most inexperienced grow house operators.
+Grow house sting operations are ineffective because they target only the most inexperienced operators.

 Attorney for Marijuana Cultivation Crimes in Tampa, FL